nordtektiger/qvickbuild/README.md

 bar = "Hello, [foo]!";      # "Hello, World!"
 ```

-Quickbuild supports most C-style escape sequences.
+Qvickbuild supports most C-style escape sequences.
 Thus, `\n` is a valid newline, `\r` is a valid carriage return, `\"` is a " character, etc. Note that it is also possible to escape brackets using `\[` and `\]` if you don't want them to be parsed as an escaped expression during string interpolation.

 ### Tasks
 Every task has to have a name and may optionally contain any number of additional fields field.
 Tasks are equivalent to Make targets, and can be declared as follows.
 ```
-# the topmost task will always execute when quickbuild is run with no arguments
+# the topmost task will always execute when qvickbuild is run with no arguments
 "my_project" {
     run = "gcc foo.c";
     my_field = false;
     foo = "elem1", "elem2";
 }
 ```
-When Quickbuild evaluates a task, it will first look for a field called `depends`.
+When Qvickbuild evaluates a task, it will first look for a field called `depends`.
 For every element in this list (or string), it will attempt to either evaluate the task it's referring to or assert that the file required is present.
 The following task will assert that "foo.c" and "bar.c" are both present.
-Furhermore, this dependency list is what allows Quickbuild to determine whether a full recompilation is necessary or not.
+Furhermore, this dependency list is what allows Qvickbuild to determine whether a full recompilation is necessary or not.
 If parallelization is necessary, you should set the `depends_parallel` field to true in your desired task.
 ```
 # this will only execute if the dependencies have changed
 "another_project" {